halt-dos/hd-wiki-public/docs/cloud/waf/listener/rules/header_rules.md

 We have introduced Header rules by which application owners can manipulate request headers, cookies, and arguments in request as well as response headers.
 Users can create/update header rules at run time with on-the-fly updates.
 It has the functionality to add/remove/update any cookie/header/arguments in the request to the webserver(back-end) as well as respond to the client.

+### Content Security Policy Protection

+Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS), Skimming, Formjacking, Megacart and other data injection attacks.
+These attacks are used for everything from data theft, to site defacement, to malware distribution.

+Header rules can be used for enforcing Content Security Policy (CSP).
+They provide a simple and effective way to enfore CSP to allow approved domains from where scripts, images and other web resources can be loaded into the web page while blocking unapproved ones.

 ### How to Use:

 1. Follow the links: **WAF > Zones > Listeners > Rules > Header Rules**.